sathiyaraj-sridhar/redis-cluster/docs/README.md

 This document provides a guide on how to deploy **Redis** in various deployment environment such as DEV, STG, and PRD.
 However, It does not delve into the related technology in detail.
 For instance, It explains how to deploy **Redis** in Docker container without providing further information on Docker.

 The intended audience for this document includes:
-- software engineers
+- Software engineers
-- program managers
+- Program managers

 Let's take a brief look at these learning materials.